Cities Try Convincing Amazon They're Ready For Its New Headquarters

 Stock market capitalization: $467 billion

-Stock price growth in last 5 years: up 281 percent
+Stock price growth in past five years: up 281 percent

 Fortune 500 ranking: 12th